Giampiero Marra - Professor of Statistics

 Penalized likelihood based inference in semiparametric simultaneous joint equation models, copula regression, generalized additive modelling, distributional regression, generalised additive models for location, scale and shape, flexible survival modelling.
 Keywords: endogeneity, non-random sample selection, MNAR missing data, unobserved confounding, penalised regression spline, copula, generalized regression, joint models, computational statistics, gamlss, survival data.

 As highlighted by my published papers, I engage considerably in cross-disciplinary work in several areas such as probabilistic risk assessment, transport studies, political science, HIV and cancer research, credit risk, crime and perceived social trust.
-I am a member of the following groups at UCL: General Theory and Methodology, Computational Statistics, Biostatistics, Economics, Finance and Business, Statistics for Health Economic Evaluation.
+I am a member of several research groups at UCL.

 I am interested in taking on PhD students working on methodological and applied topics (see my publication list to get a feel about my work).
 Feel free to get in touch with me and include a brief CV and research plan (if any).